qooxdoo/qooxdoo/docs/core/server_side_rendering.md

 (AKA CSS Variables)

-Styling the DOM directly is a necessity when working with HTML via JSX, however this can be difficult via the theme system.
-In cases where the element which needs to be styled is deeper inside a hierarchy of [custom elements](#custom-elements), this becomes an increasing issue.
+Styling the DOM directly is a necessity when working with HTML via Jsx In cases where the element which needs to be styled is deeper inside a hierarchy of [custom elements](#custom-elements), this becomes an increasing issue.

 To control the style of a deeply nested custom element, the custom element can provide an API of CSS variables which may be set anywhere higher in the cascade.
-The main advantage of using CSS variables over JavaScript values is a drastic increase in rendering performance, however there is nothing to prevent the use of JavaScript values when they are needed.
+The main advantage of using CSS variables over JavaScript values is a drastic increase in rendering performance both in the browser and in SSR, however there is nothing to prevent the use of JavaScript values when they are needed.

 To pass CSS Custom Properties to an element, attributes prefixed with a double underscore can be used.